River On The Way To Mount Kailash

 Total Tour: 12 Nights and 13 Days (From main arrival to final departure)

-Ancient Monasteries: Visit Chiu Monastery by Lake Mansarovar, the ancient Tirthapuri hot springs, and the famed Dira Phug and Zuthul Phug monasteries.
+Ancient Monasteries: Visit Chiu Monastery by Lake Manasarovar, the ancient Tirthapuri hot springs, and the famed Dira Phug and Zuthul Phug monasteries.
 These sites offer a glimpse into centuries of spiritual practice and devotion.

 Breathtaking Landscapes: Explore wide plateaus, remote valleys, turquoise lakes, and high-altitude deserts.
 The path is beautiful, remarkably serene, and constantly evolving.